doubled by the UK government to tackle violence against women and girls in Kenya.

 With your support we are able to help even more women and girls challenge abuse and make sure survivors get the support they need.

-Penny Mordaunt, UK Secretary of State for International Development, says:
+Penny Mordaunt, the former UK Secretary of State for International Development, said:

 No one should have to live with the fear of violence, but shockingly, one in three women worldwide will experience it in their lifetime.
 For girls living in the world’s poorest places, where crimes go unreported and the support networks aren’t in place, the issue is exacerbated and the cycle of violence and poverty continues.